mdn/content/files/en-us/web/api/offscreencanvasrenderingcontext2d/index.md

 The **`OffscreenCanvasRenderingContext2D`** interface is a {{domxref("CanvasRenderingContext2D")}} rendering context for drawing to the bitmap of an `OffscreenCanvas` object.
 It is similar to the `CanvasRenderingContext2D` object, with the following differences:

-- there is no support for user interface features;
+- there is no support for user interface features (`drawFocusIfNeeded`, and `scrollPathIntoView`)
-- its `canvas` attribute refers to an `OffscreenCanvas` object rather than a canvas element;
+- its `canvas` attribute refers to an `OffscreenCanvas` object rather than a canvas element
-- it has a `commit()` method for pushing the rendered image to the context's `OffscreenCanvas` object's placeholder canvas element.
+- it has a `commit()` method for pushing rendered images to the context's `OffscreenCanvas` object's placeholder canvas element

-## Constructor

-- {{domxref("OffscreenCanvasRenderingContext2D.OffscreenCanvasRenderingContext2D()", "OffscreenCanvasRenderingContext2D()")}}
-  - : Creates a new `OffscreenCanvasRenderingContext2D` instance.

 ## Additional methods